Your credit score (also called a credit rating) helps banks, mortgage providers and credit card companies work out whether or not to lend you money.

 Insurance companies work out the price you pay based on how risky they think you are.

 There are all sorts of things they take into account when setting your price - even your job title and postcode.
 A bad credit score doesn't help, because it makes it look like you're not very good at handling debt.

 Some data also shows that people with bad credit scores are also more likely to make a claim, and that can add a hefty chunk to the price of your car insurance.

 These extras are on top of the interest you'll be paying on a monthly repayment plan, which, sadly, can also be more for those with a history of credit trouble.

-Getting a quote for car insurance (whether that’s through a comparison site or directly with the insurer) won’t affect your credit score.
+Getting a car insurance quote (yes, that was a sneaky plug 👀), whether that's through a comparison site or directly with the insurer, won't affect your credit score.

 When you ask for a quote, insurance companies will run a soft check at most.

-It’s only when you apply that a hard check comes into it.
-And again, that’s only if you pay monthly.
+It's only when you apply that a hard check might come into it.
+And again, that's only if you pay monthly.

 When you take out an insurance policy, you'll be given a 14-day 'cooling-off period' in which you can change your mind.
 (Insurance companies have to give you a cooling-off period, by law.)